zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/notification-template-variables-reference-guide.md

 # Notification Template Variables Reference Guide

-When creating an Email Notification Template, you can insert a variable as a substitute for key values in the Email Content's _Body_ field.
+When creating an Email Notification Template, you can insert a variable as a substitute for key values in the Email Content's _Email Settings_ and _Body_ fields.
 Key values include a customer's name, the Order ID, shipping and billing addresses, and a list of items in the order.

 ![Use these variables in the Email Body field.](./notification-template-variables-reference-guide/images/02.png)